 Expanded Functions Dental Assisting Program

 The title E.F.D.A. is a term used for assistants who have acquired a higher level of mastered skills.
 Expanded Functions Dental Assisting operates under the dentist direction in the dental office.
 This all- inclusive intense hands-on course is designed to perfect core dental assisting skills, basic expanded functions techniques and radiology.
-No experience is required to attend this course, we will teach you all you need to know.
 All ages men and women are encouraged to attend this program.

 FLORIDA LAW NOW PERMITS EXPANDED FUNCTION DENTAL ASSISTANTS TO PLACE, CONTOUR AND FINISH RESTORATIONS!!